a-ast/poc-akeneo-api-import-with-mq/README.md

 ## Proposal

 The idea is to import data using Akeneo REST API.
-The benefit can be achieved by parallelizing the API calls.
+The benefit can be achieved by parallelizing API calls.
 Multi-core processors can handle more requests than single-core ones.
 However, even for single-core CPUs, code running across multiple threads can still be faster than single-threaded code.

-Additionally to it, quick REST API calls don't have memory issues of long-running PHP processes that use Doctrine.
+Additionally to it, REST API calls don't have memory issues of long-running PHP processes that use Doctrine.